-Seven teams have clinched a postseason berth, and another eight have already been eliminated, including defending champion Toronto FC.
-That leaves eight clubs fighting for their right to extend their season beyond Decision Day on Oct.
+Ten teams have clinched a postseason berth, and another nine have already been eliminated, including defending champion Toronto FC.
+That leaves four clubs fighting for their right to extend their season beyond Decision Day on Oct.
 28.

 So, who's in?
 Who's out?
 Who has it all to play for?

 Eastern Conference: Atlanta United, New York Red Bulls, New York City FC, Philadelphia Union, D.C.
 United.

 Western Conference: FC Dallas, Sporting Kansas City, LAFC, Seattle Sounders, Portland Timbers.

 East: Chicago Fire, Orlando City, Toronto FC, New England Revolution.

 West: Colorado Rapids, San Jose Earthquakes, Minnesota United, Houston Dynamo, Vancouver Whitecaps.

 - Columbus Crew (48 points, 33 games played)

 - Montreal Impact (46 points, 33 games played)